 So what’s the point here?
 Don’t be like that guy at the airport transit surfing with his tablet (or laptop) and be publicly exposed without even knowing it.
 At least, use a VPN solution that will protect your connection from hackers and spies.

 Look at that woman working at the office

 She just thinks that it’s a safe environment (probably because she assumes that the same office has IT support people who manage to protect her personal data while she’s online).

 We all go on the Internet doing things that aren’t necessarily related to our work.
 And even if we don’t, chances are that the tools that we use at work (browsers, e-mail software) have some built-in tracking feature that will expose some of the personal things that we do online.
 Those can be cookies or logs that can be stored on your computer, or on some of the office’s server.
 The fact is, most of the things related to the internet connection are not only limited to you and your own computer.
 Some solutions exist so as to limit exposing your personal data: either surf in the incognito mode of your browser or try enabling your browser’s do-no-track feature.
-This later have some limitations though.
+This later has some limitations though.

 Anyway, I strongly recommend you sharing this same article to people who do not necessarily care about protecting their personal data online: I expect that humorous tone that the video adopts will help open their eyes.